 You want to see the bed for yourself, first.

-Sleep Number has showrooms across the country where you can go and test out different mattresses.
-They’ll even walk you through finding your personal Sleep Number and make suggestions on the type of mattress that could work for you.
+Sleep Number has showrooms across the country where people can go and test out different mattresses.
+They’ll even walk people through finding their personal Sleep Number and make suggestions on the type of mattress that could work for them.

 You will love Leesa If…